Welcome to today's edition of the Rush 24-7 podcast.

 Families cancelling vacations.

-Fishermen watching their profits burn up along with their boats gasoline.
+Fishermen watching their profits burn up along with their boat's gasoline.

 Drivers buying only a few gallons of gas at a time because they can't afford to fill the tank.

-Uh this is how John Rogers begins his dispatch for the Associated Press.
+This is how John Rogers begins his dispatch for the Associated Press.

 It's mysterious.